-LBG and subsidiary undertakings LBG and subsidiary undertakings Statement of Comprehensive Income 2011 £ 2010 £ Interest receivable and similar income Operating expenses 1,177,696 (70,881) 6,572,498 (73,283) Balance Sheet Assets Cash and cash equivalents 8,384,092 90,888,753 Liabilities Trade and other payables (5,945) (6,168) Equity Dividends paid - (4,500,000)
+LBG and subsidiary undertakıngs LBG and subsidiary undertakings Statement of Comprehensive Income 2012 £ 2011 £ Interest receivable and similar income Operating expenses 273,475 (68,265) 1,177,696 (70,881) Balance Sheet Assets Cash and cash equivalents 5,967,169 8,384,092 Liabilities Bank overdraft Trade and other payables (4,754) (5,684) (5,945) Equity Dividends paid (4,000,000) -

-18 FUTURE ACCOUNTING PRONOUNCEMENTS
+18. FUTURE ACCOUNTING PRONOUNCEMENTS

-The following pronouncements will be relevant to the Company but are not applicable for the year ending 31 December 2011 and have not been applied in preparing these financial statements.
-The full impact of these accounting changes is currently being assessed by the Company
+The following pronouncements will be relevant to the Company but are not applicable for the year ending 31 December 2012 and have not been applied in preparing these financial statements.
+The full impact of these accounting changes is being assessed by the Company

-Pronouncement Nature of change IASB effective date IFRS 9 Financial Instruments (1) Replaces those parts of IAS 39 Financial Instruments Recognition and Measurement relating to the classification, measurement and derecognition of financial assets and liabilities Requires financial assets to be classified into two measurement categories, fair value and amortised cost, on the basis of the objectives of the entity's business model for managing its financial assets and the contractual cash flow characteristics of the instrument.
-The available-forsale financial asset and held-to-maturity investment categories in existing IAS 39 will be eliminated.
-The requirements for financial liabilities and derecognition are broadly unchanged from IAS 39.
-Annual periods beginning on or after 1 January 2015 IFRS 10 Consolidated Financial Statements Supersedes IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities and establishes principles for the preparation of consolidated financial statements when an entity controls one or more entities Annual periods beginning on or after 1 January 2013 IFRS 12 Disclosure of Interests in Other Entities Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows Annual periods beginning on or after 1 January 2013
+Pronouncement Nature of change IASB effective date Amendments to IAS 1 Presentation of Financial Statements - 'Presentation of Items of other Comprehensive Income' Requires entities to group items presented in other income on the basis of whether they are potentially reclassified to profit or loss subsequently Annual periods beginning on or after 1 July 2012 Amendments to IFRS 7 Financial Instruments Disclosures - Offsetting Financial Assets and Financial Liabilities (1) Requires an entity to disclose information to enable users of its financial statements to evaluate the effect or potential effect of netting arrangements on the entity's balance sheet Annual periods beginning on or after 1 January 2013 IFRS 10 Consolidated Financial Statements (1) Supersedes IAS 27 Consolidated and Separate Financial Statements and SIC-12 Consolidation - Special Purpose Entities and establishes the principles for when the Group controls another entity and therefore is required to consolidate the other entity in the Group's financial statements Annual periods beginning on or after 1 January 2013 IFRS 12 Disclosure of Interests in Other Entities (1) Requires an entity to disclose information that enables users of financial statements to evaluate the nature of, and risks associated with, its interests in other entities and the effects of those interests on its financial position, financial performance and cash flows Annual periods beginning on or after 1 January 2013

-18 FUTURE ACCOUNTING PRONOUNCEMENTS (CONTINUED)
+18. FUTURE ACCOUNTING PRONOUNCEMENTS (CONTINUED)